ethdebug/solidity-data-representation/src/types.md

 allowed in calldata.

 In addition, the locations memory and calldata may not hold mappings, which may go only in storage.
-(However, structs that *contain* mappings were allowed in memory prior to Solidity 0.7.0, though the mappings would be omitted; see [the section on memory](#user-content-locations-in-detail-memory-in-detail-memory-lookup-types) for more detail.)
+(However, structs that *contain* mappings, or that contain (possibly multidimensional) arrays of mappings, were allowed in memory prior to Solidity 0.7.0, though such mappings or arrrays would be omitted from the struct; see [the section on memory](#user-content-locations-in-detail-memory-in-detail-memory-lookup-types) for more detail.)